What You Need to Know About Public Relations or Fundraising Manager

 - Community Manager

-Job Demand for Public Relations and Fundraising Managers
+Is There Going to be Demand for Public Relations and Fundraising Managers?

-In the United States, there were 73,500 jobs for Public Relations or Fundraising Manager in 2016.
+In 2016, there was an estimated number of 73,500 jobs in the United States for Public Relations or Fundraising Manager.
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 7,600 new jobs for Public Relations or Fundraising Manager by 2026.
-The BLS estimates 6,900 yearly job openings in this field.
+There will be an estimated 6,900 positions for PR or Fundraising Manager per year.

 The states with the most job growth for PR or Fundraising Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.